 (1) Planning the review – determining the objective of the review and formulating a review protocol (i.e., research questions).

 (2) Conducting the review – establishing search strategies (keywords, search terms, search string, inclusion criteria) and conducting the data extraction process and research synthesis with an interpretive approach and thematic analysis.
-The review process is illustrated using the PRISMA flow diagram.
+The review process is illustrated using the PRISMA flow diagram, Figure 1.
 The PRISMA Flow Diagram initially lists the number of articles found and then explains the selection process by detailing decisions taken at various stages of the systematic review.
 It shows records identified, included, and excluded, along with their rationales.
-The inclusion and exclusion criteria were determined by factors like publication date, research design, population, and relevance (Azarian et al., 2023; Mohamed Shaffril et al., 2021; Pati & Lorusso, 2018).
+The inclusion and exclusion criteria were determined by factors like publication date, research design, population, and relevance (Azarian et al., 2023; Mohamed Shaffril, Samsuddin & Abu Samah, 2021; Pati & Lorusso, 2018).

-(3) Presenting the results of the thematic analysis – when performing a systematic literature review (SLR), researchers utilize an analytical framework to determine what aspects to examine, how to observe them, and how to interpret the data in order to answer the research questions (Krippendorff, 2018).
+(3) Presenting the results of the thematic analysis – when performing a systematic literature review (SLR), researchers utilize an analytical framework to determine what aspects to examine, how to observe them, and how to interpret the data to answer the research questions (Krippendorff, 2018).
 The analysis of the selected papers was conducted using an analytical framework that was built upon previous systematic literature review (SLR) studies (Iacuzzi, 2021; Yarnold et al., 2023).

 Figure 1: PRISMA Flow Diagram (https://estech.shinyapps.io/prisma_flowdiagram/)